Riimu/Kit-BaseConversion/README.md

 ### Number Bases ###

-When creating new instances of BaseConverter, the arguments can be provided as instances of NumberBase or the constructor arguments passed to NumberBase.
-The constructor argument of NumberBase allows you to define number bases in couple different ways.
+When creating new instances of `BaseConverter`, the arguments can be provided as instances of `NumberBase` or the constructor arguments passed to `NumberBase`.
+The constructor argument of `NumberBase` allows you to define number bases in couple different ways.

 The easiest way is to provide a positive integer.
 If the integer is between 2